Monday, December 31, 2018

 The Little Signs of Impermanence

-As I wake up in the dark to set my foot out with the rising sun, I see Venus shining bright in the sky like the light house at night.
-I see the changing shades of blue to pink to orange at the horizon bringing light and warmth to my body and soul.
+As I wake up in the dark to set my foot out with the rising sun, I see Venus shining bright in the sky like a lighthouse at night.
+I see the changing shades of blue, pink, and orange at the horizon, bringing light and warmth to my body and soul.

-Just a few steps more and I see the terrain changing.
-Some times it is the tar roads running miles together.
-Sometimes it is the sand that travels inside my shoes, sometimes it is the thorns that keep me aware, sometimes it is the cracks that reminds me of resilience, sometimes there are stones that remind me of myself and sometimes it is the flowers that brings beauty in the wild.
+Just a few steps more, and I see the terrain changing.
+Sometimes it is the tar roads running for miles together.
+Sometimes it is the sand that travels inside my shoes, sometimes it is the thorns that keep me aware, sometimes it is the cracks that remind me of resilience, sometimes it is the stones that remind me of myself, and sometimes it is the flowers that bring beauty in the wild.

 As i hear my own footsteps I hear the voices from far away.
 And there are times when the noise in my head overpowers them all.